 When to Add Fresh Herbs

-Hard herbs such as rosemary, thyme and oregano should be added at the early stages of cooking to allow them time to infuse flavour into the dish, giving a subtle background note.
+Hard herbs such as rosemary, thyme and oregano should be added at the early stages of cooking to allow them time to infuse flavor into the dish, giving a subtle background note.

-Use whole sprigs and gently bruise the leaves with your fingers to release more oils and increase flavours before adding to your beef stew, casseroles or roast.
+Use whole sprigs and gently bruise the leaves with your fingers to release more oils and increase flavors before adding to your beef stew, casseroles or roast.

 Using whole sprigs allows you to take them out easily should you find them too intense.
-You certainly do NOT want one flavour to stand out too much.
+You certainly do NOT want one flavor to stand out too much.

 Making a bouquet garni is an excellent way to use your fresh herbs for cooking stews, casseroles, soup and stocks.
 Learn more about bouquet garni.